Picking your Perfect Poppins

 -How would you approach teaching opportunities?

 -What are your requirements for an ideal work situation/environment for a nanny position?
-What is the most important thing in maintaining a good working environment that would allow you to make a long-term commitment?
+What is the most important thing in maintaining a good working environment that allows you to commit long-term?

 -What are your personal and career goals for the upcoming years?

--Outside of a nanny career, what are your hobbies/important things in your life?
+-Outside of your nanny career, what are your hobbies/important things?

--Are there certain times of the year or events that are important for you to have off work?
+-Are certain times of the year or events important for you to have off work?

-With all of the above questions answered, you should have a very clear picture of the type of nanny this candidate will be.
-It is then advisable to take the nanny on for 1-2 trial days, which will run in a manner similar to your everyday routine.
-These days should reflect the routine and duties that the nanny would be expected to undertake if they were your official nanny.
+With all of the above questions answered, you should have a clear picture of the type of nanny this candidate will be.
+Taking the nanny on for 1-2 trial days is advisable, which will run like your everyday routine.
+These days should reflect the routine and duties the nanny would be expected to undertake if they were your official nanny.
 This will indicate how this nanny performs.
-All of these things should help you make a definitive choice if they are the right pick and truly, your very own Mary Poppins.
+These things should help you make a definitive choice if they are the right pick and your very own Mary Poppins.

 Questions you should not ask:

-As you are about to become a household employer you are subjected to the laws surrounding employment.
-A nanny/family relationship is a personal one so it is tempting to ask a nanny as much information as possible in order to get to know them!
-However, under the law, there are questions and subjects that should never be raised in an interview.
+As you are about to become a household employer, you are subjected to the laws surrounding employment.
+A nanny/family relationship is personal, so it is tempting to ask a nanny as much information as possible to get to know them.
+However, under the law, some questions and subjects should never be raised in an interview.

-1) Health and Disabilities: According to the Equal Employment Opportunity Commission, you may not ask a nanny about their health or any possible disabilities as this is a protected class.
+1) Health and Disabilities: According to the Equal Employment Opportunity Commission, you may not ask a nanny about their health or any possible disabilities, as this class is protected.
 You are allowed to ask them if there is any reason they would not be able to perform the job duties required for the position.

 2) Race, Ethnicity, Nationality, or Citizenship: Questions of this nature should never be asked.
-The agency has already confirmed each of our nannies' authorization to work in the United States.
+The agency has already confirmed our nannies' authorization to work in the United States.

-3) Sexual Orientation and Gender Identity: These are both protected classes and cannot be brought up in an interview.
+3) Sexual Orientation and Gender Identity: These are protected classes and cannot be discussed in an interview.

 4) Marital Status: Nannies may not be asked about or discriminated against based on their marital or relationship status.

-6) Religion: You may not ask a nanny about their religious affiliations or beliefs as these are protected by equal employment opportunity laws.
-You are allowed to share your family's religious practices, beliefs, or customs so the nanny understands your expectations regarding these practices with your children.
+6) Religion: You may not ask a nanny about their religious affiliations or beliefs as equal employment opportunity laws protect these.
+You can share your family's religious practices, beliefs, or customs so the nanny understands your expectations regarding these practices with your children.

 Don't hesitate to reach out to the agency for clarification if needed.